 Orlando Facilities - On March 22, 2018, the Company purchased five medical office buildings from five affiliated sellers for an aggregate purchase price of \$16.4 million.
-Upon the closing of this acquisition, the Company assumed five existing leases with Orlando Health, Inc. One lease has approximately one year remaining in its initial term, with one 10-year renewal option; one lease has approximately six years remaining in its initial term, with three consecutive five-year renewal options; one lease has approximately six years remaining in its initial term, with three consecutive five-year renewal options; and one lease was amended at closing to extend the remaining term to five years with four consecutive five-year renewal options.
+Upon the closing of this acquisition, the Company assumed five existing leases with Orlando Health, Inc. (the "Orlando Leases") The Orlando Leases have a weighted average remaining term of 4.5 years, exclusive of tenant renewal options.
 The following table presents the details of the tangible and intangible assets acquired and liabilities assumed: